CyndelHerolt/IUT_test/README.md

 <h2>Start the project by installing Symfony</h2>

-I started by installing Symfony CLI and Profiler -using a package manager- to create the project and work on it locally, then I checked if everything was OK -indeed it was-.
+I started by installing **Symfony CLI** and **Profiler** -using a package manager- to create the project and work on it locally, then I checked if everything was OK -*indeed it was*-.

 <code>
   composer require --dev symfony/profiler-pack